lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 5. From here you can run our demo code by following the steps below.

           a.
+Click on ‘Install_Instructions’.

+          b.
 Click on ‘Demo_Code’.

-          b.
+          c.
 Click on ‘Health_Data_Sandbox.ipynd’ this is our demo code.

-          c.
+          d.
 Once you've opened our demo code, click on run in the top left corner and select run all cells.
 This will run the entire demo code on your device.

 **For Setting up PowerBI**
 The following set of instructions have been grabbed from the official Microsoft store website: